 Apex Legends (Xbox One, PS4, PC)

-Respawn Entertainment isn’t currently working on Titanfall 3, but the studio avoided angering most of its fans by releasing the free-to-play Apex Legends in its place.
+Respawn Entertainment may have shelved development on Titanfall 3, but the studio avoided angering most of its fans by releasing the free-to-play Apex Legends in its place.
 Set in the Titanfall universe, the battle royale game is, on a fundamental level, similar to its peers.
 You still drop down onto a map and gather weapons and gear from loot boxes, and a circle gradually shrinks to kill those not active in the fight.
 However, it also introduced respawning to the formula, giving teams the ability to revive their friends killed earlier in a match.

 PlayerUnknown’s Battlegrounds and PUBG Mobile (PC, Xbox One, PS4, iOS, Android)